This content was last updated 17 August 2021.

 When does furlough end?

-The Coronavirus Job Retention Scheme (CJRS) will now remain open until 30 September 2021, with employees receiving 80 per cent of their current salary for hours not worked, up to a maximum of £2,500.
-As businesses reopen, they will be asked to contribute 10 per cent in July 2021, rising to 20 per cent in August and September 2021.
+The Coronavirus Job Retention Scheme (CJRS) will now remain open until 30 September 2021, with employees receiving 80% of their current salary for hours not worked, up to a maximum of £2,500.

 Under the extension, businesses will have the flexibility to bring furloughed employees back to work on a part-time basis or furlough them full-time.
 Employers will need to pay National Insurance contributions and employer pensions for all hours worked or unworked.